GitForLaw/gitforlaw.github.io/ProseObject.md

 Narrative version of the core paradigm (currently PoC-ed in perl, and version with edit-in-place interface and navigation shown at https://www.youtube.com/watch?v=4ZfsyTPYFIA):

-## A Tree of Records
+1. A Tree of Records

    Given a tree of Records based at a "Root" where each Record is:

-  a hash of key/values and
+   1.  a hash of key/values and

-  a list of other Records referenced with/without Prefixes
+   1.  a list of other Records referenced with/without Prefixes

-2.Ti=Record Features
+1. Record Features

-2.0.sec=Assuming
+   Assuming

 2.1.sec=Each Record has a unique name